Solar Guide

 The credit is broadly available, though there are a few restrictions — you must own the panels and they must be on a house you live in — so be sure to consult a tax professional about your situation.

-To qualify for the DAC-SASH program, homeowners must meet several eligibility requirements: you must own and live in your home, receive electrical service from one of California’s major utilities (PG&E, SCE, or SDG&E), be enrolled in or eligible for the CARE or FERA income-qualified utility bill programs, and your property must be located in a designated disadvantaged community area.
-If you think you might qualify, you can visit the GRID Alternatives website for more information and to apply for this valuable solar incentive.
+To qualify for DAC-SASH, you must own and live in your home, receive electricity service from PG&E, SCE, or SDG&E, and be enrolled in or eligible for the CARE or FERA income-qualified utility programs.
+Additionally, your property must be located in a designated disadvantaged community area.
+If you think you may qualify, you can visit the GRID Alternatives website to learn more about the application process and verify your eligibility.

 Ready to start saving with solar?